-In order to help businesses through this difficult time, the new Coronavirus Business Interruption Loan Scheme (CBILS), delivered by the British Business Bank, has been launched.
-It is a temporary scheme to support, primarily, small and medium-sized businesses in accessing bank lending and overdrafts.
+Coronavirus Business Interruption Loan Scheme (CBILS) is delivered by the British Business Bank.
+It is a temporary scheme to support primarily mediumsized businesses in accessing bank lending and overdrafts.

 The Government will provide lenders with a guarantee of 80% on each loan (subject to a per-lender cap on claims) to give lenders confidence in continuing to provide finance to SMEs.
 The Government will not charge businesses or banks for this guarantee.